-The Hanged Man love tarot
+The Hanged Man love tarot and meditation

 The hanged man tarot relationship with love is just as complex.
 Usually, when it is drawn in a love-based reading, it means that the only solution through a conflict or dispute between the Querent and his or her significant other is through letting go, deliberately “losing” the argument or dispute in order to keep the relationship alive and be the winner by strengthening their bonds through this sacrifice.
 Just like the enlightenment brought by the hanged man tarot card meaning, this should help them take a step back and see their relationship in a better light, ensuring a brighter future for all of them.

 Whenever you are faced with a particularly difficult conundrum or problem in your life, and cannot see any way out, the hanged man tarot card can be used to meditate on the problem at hand and try to find an acceptable solution.